Frequently Asked Questions

 The competition is open to entrants worldwide over the age of 18 years, except employees of Rhino Africa and the photography competition’s partners.

-The Grand Prize winner will receive a safari experience for two people valued at $25,000.
+The Grand Prize winner will receive an African safari experience for two people valued at $40,000.
 Quarterly Prize winners will receive a pair of Swarovski binoculars.

 Entrants can submit one image per day.

 Entrants are only able to enter for the current quarter.
 Once the Quarterly winners are announced, the following category will be open for submissions.